 - e-IMPARTS has been rolled out across King’s College Hospital and Guy’s and St Thomas’ NHS Foundation Trusts.
 This is a remote offering of our IMPARTS screening programme in which patients complete a questionnaire on their mental health, before attending an outpatient clinic for their physical health needs.
 By allowing remote access to these questionnaires, patients who are being treated for physical health conditions can continue to receive holistic mind and body care.
 The patient’s healthcare professional is still able to review and discuss information about a patient’s mental health during their virtual consultation.

 - A virtual physical health clinic has been piloted at South London and Maudsley NHS Foundation Trust.
 The clinic provides weekly access to a consultant (general physician and neurogeriatrician) and an advanced clinical practitioner from King’s College Hospital NHS Foundation Trust.
 Referrers can request an extended virtual appointment which they can invite their patient to attend, or request advice and guidance via telephone or email consultation.
 Since June 2020, appointments have been available to inpatient wards at the Maudsley Hospital to support non-acute, long-term condition management and non-COVID-19 medical issues.
-The service will be expanded to inpatient services in other South London and Maudsley NHS Foundation Trust directorates in the coming months.
+The service is being expanded to inpatient services in other South London and Maudsley NHS Foundation Trust directorates.

 Finding innovative solutions for providing patient care